NotDarkn/ultradocs/docs/speedrun-tech.md

   </tr>
   <tr>
     <td>
-      Slamming during a whiplash will build up slam momentum-- similar to a <a href="#slam-store">Slam Storage</a>-- and will slam immediately after the whiplash has finished.
+      Slamming during a whiplash will build up slam momentum-- similar to a <a href="#slam-storage">Slam Storage</a>-- and will slam immediately after the whiplash has finished.
     </td>
     <td width="100px">
       1. Whiplash <br />